kevingomezJC/hashing_cli/README.md

-# hashing_cli
-A simple Hashing CLI to print hashes result from files
+:lock: A simple Hashing CLI to print hashes result from files

 ## First create a example.txt file with any string: